Qualified Small Business Stock: General criteria for QSBS Eligible Stock

+Validating eligibility as QSBS presents certain data and technical challenges, however providers like CapGains provide solutions for gathering relevant data and compiling the support, and specialized tax accountants and attorneys can help opine on the requirements having been met.
+Note that all such claims are subject to challenge by the IRS and therefore it is best to produce the best possible support package to ensure gains qualify.

 QSBS Rules by State

 On a national level, each state has a specific treatment of QSBS gains at the state income tax level.
 There are three ways states typically address the exclusion:

 Some states fully conform to the Federal QSBS guidelines and allow full exemption if the stock meets the Section 1202 QSBS criteria.
 These states conform to the federal tax code on either a "static" or "rolling" basis.
 "Static" conformity means the state starts complying with the Internal Revenue Code as of a specific date.
 "Rolling" conformity means that the state adopts IRC changes as they occur.

 Some states partially conform to the Federal QSBS guidelines, whereby the capital gains from QSBS are exempt if additional criteria beyond the Federal guidelines are met, such as only allowing exemptions if the QSBS gains were from a company doing business in that state.

 Certain states do not have state income taxes, and therefore there is no QSBS implication at the state level.
 Additionally, select states do not allow any capital gains exclusions for QSBS.